Non-invertible duality defect and non-commutative fusion algebra: Conclusion and outlook

 In this paper, we explored the non-invertible symmetries by using the half-space gauging associated with the diagonal sub-group $(\BZ_{2N'}^{[q]})_{\text{diag}}$.
 In the $c=2$ bosonic torus CFT, we showed that the diagonal gauging produces the non-invertible symmetry on the irrational CFT point, and derived the fusion algebra.
 In order for the algebra to close, we need to dress the duality defect with various global symmetry generators, and the resulting fusion algebra is non-commutative.
 Also, we apply the half-space gauging to the pure U(1)$\times$U(1) gauge theory in four dimensions and discuss the fusion algebra in a very similar manner to the $c=2$ bosonic torus CFT.
 The consequent fusion algebra in four dimensions is also non-commutative.

 We conclude this paper by mentioning some future directions; \begin{itemize} \item In this paper, we mainly focused on the diagonal gauging, yet we can consider other gaugings.
 For instance, we can consider the gauging condition $p^1 n_1 +p^2 n_2 =0 \mod N$, which is more general compared with the diagonal gauging.
-Also, gauging both shift and winding symmetries in two dimensions (correspondingly, electric and magnetic one-form symmetries in four dimensions) typically produces an 't Hooft anomaly, hence in this case, we cannot naively implement the half-space gauging.
-Even in that case, however, if we choose the nice discrete subgroup, we are free from 't Hooft anomalies and can proceed with the half-space gauging\footnote{We thank Kantaro Ohmori for pointing out this possibility.} \cite{Cordova:2023ent}.
+Also, shift and winding symmetries in two dimensions (correspondingly, electric and magnetic one-form symmetries in four dimensions) have a mixed ’t Hooft anomaly.
+Hence, they cannot be gauged simultaneously and we cannot naively implement the half-space gauging associated to them.
+Even in that case, however, if we choose the nice discrete subgroup, we are free from any 't Hooft anomalies and can proceed with the half-space gauging\footnote{We thank Kantaro Ohmori for pointing out this possibility.} \cite{Cordova:2023ent}.
 The half-space gauging via these other gaugings may result in new non-invertible symmetries which are not captured in this paper. \item In more general, we can add the topological terms by turning on the B-field and theta angle in two and four dimensions, respectively.
 In this paper, we only consider the case where the charge lattice after gauging is a rectangular type.
 However, if we include such topological terms in the actions, the charge lattice is not limited to the rectangular one.
 This is because the B-field or theta angle makes the axis of the charge lattice tilted.
 It is interesting to investigate this generalization. \end{itemize} Addressing these future directions would help with completing the landscape of non-invertible symmetries in the $c=2$ bosonic torus CFT and the pure U$(1)\times$U$(1)$ gauge theory, and we leave them to intriguing avenues for future works.

 \acknowledgments We are particularly grateful to Justin\,Kaidi, Kantaro\,Ohmori and Satoshi\,Yamaguchi for many enlightening comments and discussions.
 We are also grateful to Takamasa\,Ando, Yuma\,Furuta, Yui\,Hayashi, Hiroki\,Imai, Hayato\,Kanno, Kohki\,Kawabata, Ryutaro\,Matsudo, Tatsuma\,Nishioka for valuable discussions.
 Discussions during the YITP workshop on “Strings and Fields 2023” were useful to complete this work.
 This work of Y.\,N. was supported by JST SPRING, Grant Number JPMJSP2138.
 The work of S.\,S. was supported by JSPS fellowship for young students, Grant Number 23KJ1533.